-The Visitor Center building complex at White Sands National Monument is an excellent example of Spanish pueblo-adobe (“Pueblo-Revival”) architecture constructed during the years of the Great Depression.
+The Visitor Center building complex at White Sands National Park is an excellent example of Spanish pueblo-adobe (“Pueblo-Revival”) architecture constructed during the years of the Great Depression.
 Construction was begun in 1936 and completed in 1938 by various government agencies including the Works Progress Administration (WPA) at a cost of $31,600.
 Wall construction of the Visitor Center is of adobe mud bricks throughout.
 Adobe bricks are usually sixteen inches long, ten inches wide and four inches thick.
 Ordinarily, two men can mix and mold over one hundred bricks in a day, sufficient to build about one foot of wall.
 There are various “recipes” for making adobe and most include straw to prevent the adobes from cracking as they dry in the sun.
 Adobe buildings are not particularly durable unless regularly maintained.
 If the stucco facing covering the adobe bricks is damaged, the erosive forces of wind and rain quickly destroy the exposed mud bricks.
 Also, annual rainfall in excess of twenty inches (White Sands averages about eight inches) will endanger the adobe structure since dampness tends to permeate and weaken the base of the walls.
 Are adobe buildings cooler than other types of buildings?
 Research indicates that adobe is inferior to modern insulation materials, yet adobe structures seem cooler than other buildings.

 The interior of the Visitor Center presents various examples of artistry in construction and furnishings.
 The ceiling in the main room is of viga and savina construction.
 The vigas are the large pine logs that form the basis for support of the roof.
 The decorative carved scrolls on which the vigas rest are called corbels, which serve to distribute the weight of the roof to the walls and to provide decoration.